 The Admin console for G Suite allows business owners easily manage everything from one single place.
 It got an overhaul recently and is a lot better than it was previously with Google Apps.

 Do everything from adding new users and groups, manage devices, configure security settings (like 2-factor authentication), add new custom domains for your business which can be used for Gmail.

-Most, if not all of the features in G Suite have to be enabled by the administrator in order to be used.
+Most, if not all of the features in Google Workspace have to be enabled by the administrator in order to be used.
 Some of these are also only available in higher plans.
 If a feature is not enabled and a user tries to access it, they’ll see a “not available” message

 Here are some additional features that we don’t use at TNT very often, but you might be interested in:

 - Google Hangouts Chat: Have you heard of Slack?
 The new Google Hangouts Chat (released February 2018) is basically Google’s new competing tool.
 It’s a dedicated group workspace with 1:1 chat and group chat.
 You can make conversations more efficient by interacting directly with deeply integrated Google bots and 3rd party apps.
 Hangouts chat is included for free with all G Suite plans.

 - Google Meet: We use zoom at times but Google Meet is now more robust after the pandemic, they invested alot in making it right.
 Meet is fully integrated with G Suite, so you can join meetings directly from a Calendar event or email invite.
 If you’re running the Enterprise version of G Suite, you can also take advantage of dial-in numbers for when people are on the road or perhaps without internet access.

 - Google Forms: Most of you have probably all filled out a Google Form before.
 While we prefer to use other applications for this, preferably branded forms in our WordPress site, it can be an incredibly quick and easy way to gather information.